Crossword Genius

 'move fast' is the definition.

-Although both the answer and definition are verbs in their base form, I can't understand how they can define each other.
+Although both the answer and definition are verbs in their base form, I don't understand how they can define each other.

-'going round' means one lot of letters goes inside another (some letters go around others).
+'going round' is an insertion indicator (some letters go around others).

 Can you help me to learn more?